-There were eight former Pittsburgh Pirates players born on this date but by far the most important one was first baseman Gus Suhr, who was born on this date in 1906.
+There have been eight former Pittsburgh Pirates players born on this date.
+That’s a lot for one day, but by far the most important one is first baseman Gus Suhr, who was born on this date in 1906.
 Suhr is considered by some as the best first baseman in team history and he manned the position in Pittsburgh for ten seasons from 1930 to 1939.
 Suhr was signed by the Pirates after hitting .381 with 51 homers, 62 doubles and 299 hits for San Francisco of the Pacific Coast League in 1929.
 Those totals are obviously extremely impressive but a little bit misleading.
 The PCL was a high offense league and they played approximately 200 games per year with Suhr playing in 202 during that season.

 Other birthdays on this date include:

 Harry Fisher (1926) was a pitcher for the 1951-52 Pirates.
 He was signed by the Pirates in 1947 as an amateur free agent and his first year he won a career high 17 games pitching for the Tallahassee Pirates.
 He was a decent pitcher who could really swing the bat, occasionally he played the outfield during his minor league career.
-He was called up late in 1951 and never actually took the mound but he did pinch hit three times.
-The following season he pitched eight games, three as a starter and while he fared poorly going 1-2 6.87, he was actually used seven times as a pinch hitter and hit .333 on the season going 5 for 15.
+He was called up late in 1951 and never actually took the mound but he did pinch-hit three times.
+The following season he pitched eight games, three as a starter and while he fared poorly going 1-2, 6.87, he was actually used seven times as a pinch hitter, going 5-for-15 for a .333 average.
 He returned to the minors where he finished out his career in 1959 with a 65-79 record in 264 games.
-His real minor league highlights though were his back to back seasons in which he hit .397 and .423 in 1949-50.
-Those weren’t just very limited seasons as he record 89 hits in 214 AB’s over the two seasons.
+His real minor league highlights though were his back-to-back seasons in which he hit .397 and .423 in 1949-50.
+Those weren’t just very limited seasons as he record 89 hits in 214 at-bats over the two seasons.

 Kirby White (1884) was a pitcher for the 1910-11 Pirates.
 The Pirates acquired White early in the 1910 season for two players who spent the majority of their careers in the minors and were seldom used by the Pirates, pitcher Sam Frock and first baseman Bud Sharpe.
 White had a 3.23 ERA in 148.1 innings his rookie season in 1909 and three starts into the 1910 season he was 1-2, 1.38 for the Boston Doves.
 For the Pirates he had a 10-9, 3.46 record in 21 starts and nine relief appearances to finish the 1910 season.
 He wasn’t able to pitch until May of the 1911 season due to an arm injury and when he finally made a start May 24th he was ineffective, getting pulled from the game early and taking the loss.
 That was his last major league game, just days later the Pirates sold him to a minor league team in Indianapolis.
 He finished his pro career playing four seasons(1912-15) for the Sioux City Indians of the Western League.